-Once your registration has been finalized, you should request a digital letter of what we call “letters to professors.”
+Once your registration has been finalized, you should request a digital letter of what we call “Letters to Professors.”
 This letter performs the role of disclosure: they notify your professors that you are registered with Disability Support Services and that you are entitled to the accommodations for which DSS has deemed you eligible.
+You may only request this letter if you are registered with Disability Support Services and have been deemed eligible for academic disability accommodations.

 Request a Digital Letter to Professors for the Semester